-The Superintendent shall maintain a procurement and contract administration system in accordance with the USDOE requirements (2 CFR 200.317-.326) for the administration and management of Federal grants and Federally-funded programs.
-The District shall maintain a contract administration system that requires contractors to perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders.
-Except as otherwise noted, procurement transactions shall conform to the provisions of the District's documented general purchasing Policy 6320.
+The Superintendent shall maintain a procurement and contract administration system in accordance with the USDOE requirements (2 C.F.R.
+200.317-.326), including affirmative steps for small and minority businesses and women's business enterprises, for the administration and management of Federal grants and Federally-funded programs.
+The District shall maintain a contract administration system that requires contracted monotone with the terms, conditions, and specifications of their contracts or purchase orders.
+Except as otherwise noted, procurement transactions shall conform to the provisions of the District's documented general purchasing Policy 6320 and AG 6320A.